Rui Martins: Research and mentorship

-Martins established the Analog and Mixed-Signal VLSI Laboratory in 2003, elevated in 2011 to China's first State Key Laboratory in engineering.
+Martins established the Analog and Mixed-Signal VLSI Laboratory in 2003, elevated in 2011 to Macao's first State Key Laboratory in engineering.
 He led it until 2022.
-He has published over 1,000 works and filed more than 70 patents in the US, China, and Taiwan.
+He has published over 1,250 works and filed more than 90 patents in the US, China, and Taiwan region.

-At Macau, Martins introduced Master's and PhD programmes in ECE in 1993–94, supervised numerous theses, and oversaw the design of the first integrated circuit in Macau, UMCHIP, in 1994.
+At Macao, Martins introduced Master's and PhD programmes in ECE in 1993–94, supervised numerous theses, and oversaw the design of the first integrated circuit in Macao, UMCHIP, in 1994.
+In order to maintain the state-of-the-art world-level of microelectronics research of the University of Macau, the Institute of Microelectronics was established in 2019.
+The two of the first-ever master degree programmes in microelectronics have also been offered since Academic Year 2021/2022 in the University of Macau.

 Professional roles and honours

 Martins became an IEEE Member in 1988, Senior Member in 1999, Fellow in 2008 "for leadership in engineering education", and Life Fellow in 2024.
-He founded the IEEE Macau Section (2003–2005) and the IEEE Macau Joint Chapter on Circuits and Systems/Communications, which won IEEE CAS Society's "World Chapter of the Year" award in 2009.
+He founded the IEEE Macau Section (2003–2005) and the IEEE Macau Joint Chapter on Circuits and Systems/Communications (2005-2008), which won IEEE CAS Society's "World Chapter of the Year" award in 2009.

 Martins has served as Vice President and President of the Association of Portuguese Speaking Universities (AULP), where he was granted Honorary Membership in 2021.

 He has received honours from the Macao government, including the Medal of Professional Merit (1999), Honorary Title of Value (2001), and the Medal of Merit in Education (2021).
 In 2024, he received the inaugural National Award for Electrical Engineering from the Ordem dos Engenheiros.
-He was elected to the Lisbon Academy of Sciences as Corresponding Member in 2010 and Effective Member in 2022.
+He was elected to the Lisbon Academy of Sciences as Correspondent Member in 2010 and Permanent Member in 2022.

-On 30 September 2025, Martins received the Chinese Government’s Friendship Award for foreign experts, at a ceremony held at the Great Hall of the People in Beijing.
+On 30 September 2025, Martins received the Chinese Government Friendship Award at a ceremony held at the Great Hall of the People in Beijing.
+The Friendship Award is China's highest honour for foreign experts working in China, recognizing their exceptional contributions to advancing international exchange and cooperation between China and other countries.

+On 11 February 2026, Martins was awarded the rank of Commander of the Order of Merit by Portuguese President Marcelo Rebelo de Sousa, in recognition of his long-standing efforts to promote cooperation between China and Portuguese-speaking countries, as well as his contributions to higher education and scientific research in Portugal and Macao.

 Selected research contributions

-Under Martins' leadership, Macau's State Key Laboratory became a regular contributor to the IEEE International Solid-State Circuits Conference (ISSCC).
-Between 2011 and 2022, it presented 45 papers annually, with 15 accepted in 2023, making it the leading institution worldwide.
+Under Martins' leadership, Macao's State Key Laboratory became a regular contributor to the IEEE International Solid-State Circuits Conference (ISSCC).
+Between 2011 and 2022, it presented 45 papers, with 15 accepted in 2023, making it the leading institution worldwide.

 His group won the Takuo Sugano Award at ISSCC in 2017 and 2024 for contributions to power transceivers and ADC architectures.

 Other research includes low-power wireless transceivers, compact amplifiers, CMOS Hall sensors, micro-NMR systems, and edge IoT smart metering solutions.